raw-labs/uae-mxcp/README.md

 # UAE Business Licenses - MXCP Project

 This project provides a full-stack, enterprise-ready MXCP server for querying and analyzing a dataset of UAE business licenses.
-It features a dbt-powered data pipeline, robust data quality testing, and a suite of pre-built tools for search, aggregation, and geospatial analysis.
+It features a dbt-powered data pipeline, robust data quality testing, automated tool generation from dbt models, and a comprehensive suite of pre-built tools for search, aggregation, and analysis.

 ---